wavesjs/waves-lfo/README.md

 __Frame__ - Object associating a time tag, data, and optionnal metadatas.

-__Stream__ - Succession of frames, the state of the stream is defined in the `streamParams` attribute in each node by the following values:
+__Stream__ - Succession of frames, the state of the stream at each node is defined in the `streamParams` attribute.
+The `streamParams` object contains the following entries:
 - `frameSize`: number of values in the frame at the output of the node
 - `frameRate`: number of frame per seconds at the output of the node (if `0`, no frame rate)
 - `frameType`: define if the output of the node should be considered as a `signal`, a `vector` or a `scalar`